RedisLabs/redislabs-docs/content/rs/clusters/cluster-recovery.md

 To recover a cluster and re-create it as it was before the failure, you must restore the cluster configuration `ccs-redis.rdb` to the cluster nodes.
-To recover databases in the new cluster, you must restore the database from persistence files such as backup files, append-only files (AOF), or RDB snapshots.
+To recover databases in the new cluster, you must restore the databases from persistence files such as backup files, append-only files (AOF), or RDB snapshots.
 These files are stored in the [persistent storage location]({{< relref "/rs/installing-upgrading/install/plan-deployment/persistent-ephemeral-storage" >}}).

 The cluster recovery process includes: